The views expressed by the host of this program now documented to be almost always right 99.6% of the time.

 Well, I already had.

-Uh no to tax cuts for small businesses.
+No to tax cuts for small business.

-There aren't any tax cuts for Small business.
+There aren't any tax cuts for small business.

 There's none of that.